 A fish, on the other hand, doesn’t have a warming mechanism to do this but merely obeys a fundamental chemical law which causes the body processes to go faster the higher the body temperature becomes due to the temperature of the water that surrounds the body itself.
 Thus, a fish turns food into energy at a much higher rate in warm water than in cold water.

 One final important factor to consider, especially in livebearers, is sex and pregnancy.
-Gravid female livebearers need a good deal more oxygen than even younger fish or the males and will suffocate first in an overcrowded tank containing adults and young.
+Gravid female livebearers need an excellent deal more oxygen than even younger fish or the males and will suffocate first in an overcrowded tank containing adults and young.
 This is because they are breathing for their young as well as for themselves.

 04 of 04